Slave Wrecks Project

 three men putting on scuba gear at the back of a boat

-SWP divers and researchers, Marc-Andre Bernier and others, preparing for L’Aurore dives in Mozambique.
+SWP partners, Marc-Andre Bernier and Gilson Rambelli, preparing for a dive in Mozambique.

 three men posing and hugging on side of boat

-SWP researchers Cezar Mahumane, Julio Ceasar da Silva Marins and Madicke Gueye in Mozambique before dive.
+Cezar Mahumane, Julio Ceasar da Silva Marins and Madicke Gueye in Mozambique before diving.

 divers underwater looking at artifacts

-SWP-A researchers diving in Key Biscayne, Florida measuring submerged artifacts (2018)
+DWP summer interns and SWP researchers diving in Key Biscayne, Florida measuring submerged artifacts (2018).

 The Slave Wrecks Project searches for slave ships one voyage at a time.
 SWP examines sites, histories, and legacies connected by those voyages.